min2ha/ukwa-site/content/target/111849/index.en.md

   "subject": "Political Action and Communication"
 }

-# NO2ID - Stop ID Cards and the database state

 NO2ID is a non-aligned diverse group of people and organisations who stand against the Government’s attempts to introduce intrusive, expensive and bureaucratic control of personal identity.